Dalian iron ore futures jump on strong demand hopes - Up News Info

 Article content

-BEIJING — Benchmark iron ore futures in China bounced back to rise more than 3% on Tuesday after five straight sessions of declines, fueled by speculations of relax in steel output controls.
+BEIJING — Benchmark iron ore futures in China rose more than 3% on Tuesday, after five straight sessions of declines fueled by speculations of a relaxation in steel output controls.

 “Affected by the notice of rectifying campaign-style carbon reduction efforts, market expects a slowdown in crude steel output cuts, and iron ore demand may rebound in stages,” SinoSteel Futures said in a note.